TechnologyEnhancedLearning/MVCBlazor/LH.MVCBlazor.Server/wwwroot/StaticFiles/ReadMe.md

 ### Desired Future Additions
+- NoJS has controller actions on forms, this is also triggerable in prerender, however using event listeners to the stateservices will mean:
+	- controller hit page reload
+	- but if there is js disabling interactions including or mainly post on forms would mean we don't use nojs functionality while waiting for hydration
+	- IDisableUntilHydration? or based on the generic component
 - Explore ids, will guids result in more testability or will it cause less matching and so more rendering? what is best id practice.
 	- These handles will be vital for testing
 	- also keys for lists